ri-buni/Wild-air-quality-monitor/README.md

 # wild-air-quality-monitor
 An air quality monitor I've decided to make because of how bad the air in my city can be sometimes.
-It has CO2, humidity and temperature, PM sensors.

 # CAD
 Made in Fusion360.